 Money isn’t buying success in the digital world.
-Companies sink billions into data integration projects, with up to 25% of IT budgets that now go toward data interoperability efforts.
+Companies sink billions into data integration projects.
+In fact, businesses now commit up to 25% of their IT budgets toward data interoperability efforts.
 What do they get?
 Often, not much.
 The dream of seamless data sharing keeps hitting roadblocks.
-Organizations face a maze of competing standards, each claiming to be “the one.”
+For one, organizations face a maze of competing standards, each claiming to be “the one.”
 Also, data security adds another layer of frustration.
 Moreover, teams must navigate an ever-growing list of data protection laws while keeping information both accessible and secure.

-However, the biggest obstacle for data exchange and interoperability is not a technical or a financial challenge.
-On the contrary, it’s the data that we send does not get understood.
-Specifically, transmissions are not correctly interpreted when the data crosses system or organizational boundaries.
+Surprisingly, the biggest obstacle for data exchange and interoperability is not a technical or a financial challenge.
+On the contrary, nowadays data interoperability is primarily a business problem.
+Specifically in many cases, businesses do not provide enough definition and context to the data they transfer between systems.
+As a result, the data is not understood on the receiving end.
+Hence, too many business systems incorrectly interpret data when it is received from other systems and crosses organizational boundaries.
 Indeed, these digital messages often get lost in translation.
 So, let’s cut through this complexity.
 In this article, I’ll break down the five biggest data interoperability hurdles businesses face today and show you what’s really going on behind the scenes.

 What is Data Interoperability and Is It Different from Data Integration?